 If you choose a credit union, you’ll have to join based on their individual membership guidelines.
 Otherwise, you’ll likely just need some type of banking account or debit card for the bank to reference.

 While a strong credit score or credit history obviously aren’t required to qualify, many lenders do have other credit-related requirements.
 For example, they may not allow you to have had any entries in ChexSystems within the last six months.
 This refers to any type of unsavory past with a financial institution, such as excessive overdraft fees, check fraud, or unpaid fees.

 If you’ve never had a problem with ChexSystems, then you should be just fine.
 If you have, you may need to wait a while before your ChexSystems report ages a bit more.
 Check with your local loan officer or online with your lender to find out any other requirements.
-Most approval processes are quick and easy, taking just minutes when you apply online.
+Most approval processes are easy, taking just minutes when you apply online.